Honda CB400SF

-The Honda CB400 Super Four is a CB series 399 cc standard motorcycle produced by Honda at the Kumamoto plant from 1992 to the present.
+The Honda CB400 Super Four is a CB series 399 cc standard motorcycle produced by Honda at the Kumamoto plant from 1992 to 2022.
 The CB400 embodies the typical Universal Japanese Motorcycle produced through the 1970s, updated with modern technology.
 To this end, the bike has a naked retro design, paired with a smooth inline-four engine.
 Originally a Japan-only bike, it was later also available in SE Asia, and from 2008 in Australia.

 Model history

 Unveiled in 1991 at the 29th Tokyo Motor Show as a 400 cc version of the CB1000 Super Four, the motorcycle was introduced in Japan for the 1992 model year, with an engine similar to that of the early CB-1.

 1992–1998

 1992: The CB400 Super Four introduced the updated CB-1 engine, tilted backwards to obtain a more erect cylinder bank.
-Carburetors changed from down-draft to side-draft type, but still CV.
+Carburetors changed from down-draft to side-draft type, but still of a constant velocity design.
 A more conventional chain drive system replaced the gear cam drive system, setting the red-line at 12,500 rpm.
 Wider gear ratios defined the versatility of Honda's intention for the bike.

 1994: Updates to the ignition timing due to adoption of the pent-roof combustion chamber design, the internal structure of the muffler, and the shape of the cam chain links for reduced mechanical noise.
 The engine mount location was updated for improved handling.
 A new instrument cluster appeared with the analogue fuel gauge moved to a central location from previously within the tachometer face, a row of indicator LEDs below the clocks, and a hazard light switch.
 Weight increased by 1 kg.

 1995: More cooling fins were added on the lower side portion of the cylinder bank.

 A special edition Super Four version R model offered PGM-IG programmed ignition timing along with electronic controlled valve operation, in addition to a headlight cowl, sharper rake angle, lightweight aluminium muffler, stiffer suspension and sintered brake pads.

 1996: New front brake discs with reduced tendency to warp, and opposed four-piston calipers for improved initial response.

 A special edition Super Four version S model was available with Brembo brakes and Showa suspension.

 1997: Updates to the carburetor air funnels, the internal muffler structure, and the Nissin brakes.
+Version S model also received electronically controlled ignition (PGM-IG).
 Weight increased by 1 kg.